Mexico City’s Metro Icons

 - The history of the place (e.g., Juárez, named after President Benito Juárez, depicts his silhouette).

-The logos’ background colors reflect those of the line the station serves.
-Stations serving two or more lines show the respective colors of each line in diagonal stripes, as in Salto del Agua.
+The background colors of the icons correspond to the colors of the line served by the station.
+Stations serving two or more lines display the respective colors of each line in diagonal stripes, as in Salto del Agua.

 With the technology we have, it really does make sense to hang on to the idea of using icons.
 You can give context and then you can go to the icon, get to the station, and go to Google Maps if you want to see what’s happening at that station area.